explosion/wheelwright/README.md

 When Travis and Appveyor see this branch, they spring into action, and start build jobs running on a variety of architectures and Python versions.
-They're configured to the `build-spec.json` file, and then check out the specified project/revision, build it, test it, and finally attach the resulting wheel to the Github release we created earlier.
+These build jobs read the `build-spec.json` file, and then check out the specified project/revision, build it, test it, and finally attach the resulting wheel to the Github release we created earlier.

 The `magic-build` command waits until Travis and Appveyor have finished.
-If they succeeded, then it downloads all the wheels from the Github release into a local directory, ready for uploading to PyPI.
+If they succeed, it downloads all the wheels from the Github release into a local directory, ready for uploading to PyPI.

 # What if something goes wrong?